Automattic/jetpack/readme.txt

 **Improved compatibility**

-Shortcodes: update Mailchimp shortcode to match the new format offered by Mailchimp.
+* Shortcodes: update Mailchimp shortcode to match the new format offered by Mailchimp.

 **Bug fixes**

+* Featured Content: avoid registering duplicate Post Types.
 * Geo Location: only enqueue Dashicons when necessary.
 * Google Analytics: do not output tracking code when the "Enhanced eCommerce" option is active, but the WooCommerce plugin is not.
 * Infinite Scroll: add a Privacy Link to the site's footer if a Privacy Policy was set up via WordPress's privacy options.